panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 });
 ```

-> By default, SPX will morph the entire `<body>` content between navigations.
-If you wish to adjust this behavior, you can do so using the `fragments` option.
+By default, SPX will morph the entire `{html} <body>` content between navigations.
+If you wish to adjust this behavior, you can do so using the [fragments](/usage/options#fragments) option.
 However, for now, let's stick to the basic configuration provided above.
 You can find more information about fragments in the [Key Concepts](/introduction/key-concepts) page.

 # Script Evaluation